thien/specialk/logs.md

 # TODO

 - Check for any teacher forcing implemention differences between the models.
-- Save epoch in models (for checkpointing).
 - Note to self: Don't merge the optimisation methods.
 They're inherently different (see Attn is all you need paper.)

+---

+## Methods

+- [ ] Setup early stopping to 2/3 of best outcome (will this affect the bayesian optimiser?)
+- [x] Save epoch in models (for checkpointing).
+- [ ] Need mechanism to send data to local machine once done.
+    - [x] Write `rsync` script to handle transfer to local machine.
+    - [x] Add telegram notifier to tell me when it's time to turn off the azure instance.
+        - [x] Move telegram component to outside models s.t it can be used with `bash`.
+    - [ ] Test it on the azure instance.
+- [ ] Need to fix seq2seq model
+    - [ ] update save method to match transformer.
+    - [ ] fix model training (it's quite broken.)
+- [ ] Need to research how to deal with different batch sizes and sequence lengths.
+    - [ ] Need mechanism to deal with detecting memory requirements based on batch and sequence length.
+    - [ ] Experiment with only lowercase sequences to optimise memory requirements.
     - [x] Need to consider how to process newspaper articles in metrics.py.
 Possibly replacing \n tags with a custom token representing a new paragraph.

-- Need mechanism to deal with detecting memory requirements based on batch and sequence length.
-- Need mechanism to send data to local machine once done.
+- [ ] Train en-fr model and vice versa.
+    - [x] Create dataset.
+    - [ ] Disect prabhumboye en-fr model and compare differences.
+    - [ ] Actually start training the model.
+(You should build the telegram notifier while you're at it.)
+- [x] Read Training Tips for the Transformer Model.
+- [ ] Fix metrics mechanism (currently experimenting with [`nlg-eval`](https://github.com/Maluuba/nlg-eval) but it's broken somewhere.)
+- [ ] Test that you can train only the decoder.
+- [ ] Setup back-translation dataset for our transformer model.

+# History

 ## 7/09

+Note: Since we're just checking whether it's even possible to do style transfer with transformers, don't worry about the optimisation part yet.
+That being said, it's built and ready for use when needed.
+I should worry about getting models out first.

 - Updated metrics.py mechanism
 - Initial commit of built bayesian optimiser wrapper script `optimise.py`.